pybricks/pybricks.github.io/learn/getting-started/what-do-you-need.md

 If you prefer open source tools, you can use
 <a href="https://www.chromium.org/Home/" target="_blank">Chromium</a>.

-Almost all modern laptops and tablets have builtin Bluetooth support.
-If your device does not support Bluetooth or if it does not work well, you can buy a low cost USB Bluetooth dongle.
+Note that the Apple iPad and iPhone are **_not_** supported, because the iOS Safari browser and Chrome for iOS do not support Bluetooth connectivity.

-Note that the Apple iPad and iPhone are **_not_** supported, because the iOS browser does not support Bluetooth connectivity.
 Similarly, Firefox does **_not_** support Bluetooth on any platform.

 # Choosing a LEGO hub